 Piers Turner is the Director of CEHV and Associate Professor of Philosophy and (by courtesy) Political Science.
 A founding member of the center, he has helped to shape many of its programs.
 His research has appeared in numerous leading journals and collections, and focuses on the liberal and democratic theory of the philosopher and political economist John Stuart Mill.
 He is the co-editor of two volumes: Public Reason in Political Philosophy: Classic Sources and Contemporary Commentaries (Routledge, 2017) and After The Open Society (Routledge, 2008), a collection of previously unpublished political writings by Karl Popper.
 Currently he is writing a short volume called Mill’s Ethics for the Cambridge Elements of Ethics series.

 Eric MacGilvray is the COMPAS Coordinator for 2019-2020, a member of the CEHV steering committee, and Associate Professor of Political Science.
-He is also is chair of the steering committee for the BA in Philosophy, Politics, and Economics (PPE).
+He is also chair of the steering committee for the BA in Philosophy, Politics, and Economics (PPE).
 Eric was a founding member of CEHV and has played an integral role in every COMPAS program.
 His research is primarily on liberalism, republicanism, and public reason.
-His most recent book is The Invention of Market Freedom (Cambridge).
+His most recent book is The Invention of Market Freedom (Cambridge), and he is at work on a new manuscript entitled Liberal Freedom.

-Trevor Hedberg is the CEHV Postdoctoral Researcher, beginning in August of 2019.
+Trevor Hedberg is the CEHV Postdoctoral Researcher.
 His work focuses predominantly on intergenerational ethics, particularly the intersection between environmental ethics and procreative ethics.
 His book, The Environmental Impact of Overpopulation: The Ethics of Procreation, will be published by Routledge in 2020.
 Trevor's appointment is the product of a joint effort between CEHV and the College of Pharmacy.

 Lavender McKittrick-Sweitzer is the Graduate Administrative Associate for CEHV.
 Lavender is currently a Ph.D. candidate in philosophy at The Ohio State University.
 She is writing a dissertation on the interpersonal and structural exploitation of care, especially in the context of global justice.
 Lavender has worked for CEHV since 2016, and is the program manager of the CARE program.